gost/workshops/2017_foss4g_boston/3_configuration.md

 With the deep insert functions its possible to create multiple entities at once.
 See <a href="https://github.com/gost/docs/blob/master/gost_deepinsert.md">gost_deepinsert.md</a> for examples.

-Exercise: Try to create a Datastream in one request.
+Exercise: Try to create a Thing with Location and Datastream (with ObservedProperty and Sensor) in one request.

 Continue to <a href = "4_nodered.md">4) GOST and Node-RED</a>